 Man dies of electrocution in Noakhali

-A man died of electrocution while attempting to steal a rural electricity transformer in Noakhali's Companiganj yesterday.
+A man died of electrocution while attempting to steal a rural electricity transformer in Noakhali's Companiganj on Sunday night.

-Police recovered the body of the unidentified deceased in Habibpur village of Sirajpur union, reports our Noakhali correspondent quoting police.
+Police recovered the body of the unidentified deceased in Habibpur village of Sirajpur union.

 The body was sent to Noakhali General Hospital morgue for an autopsy.